rezaho/iipp_patstat2018/README.md

 # Overview

-This repository contains codes under a project hosted by the [Chair of Innovation and IP Policy][iipp] at CDM EPFL, which are necessary for loading, visualizing, and analyzing PatStat dataset.
-The codes will be updated gradually.
+This repository contains codes, which are necessary for loading, visualizing, and analyzing PatStat dataset.
+The codes will be added gradually.
+This is a project hosted by the [Chair of Innovation and IP Policy][iipp] at Colledge of Management, EPFL.

-- For loading the data into Big Query tables please refer to this [notebook: Loading BQ Tables][loading_tables] or [the python script][loading_tables_script]
+- For loading the data into Big Query tables, please refer to this [notebook: Loading BQ Tables][loading_tables] or [the python script][loading_tables_script]
-- For Changing the compression type of Patstat files to gzip, please refer to this [notebook: Changing Compression][changing_compression]
+- For changing the compression type of Patstat files to gzip, please refer to this [notebook: Changing Compression][changing_compression]

 # Installation